-As of early 2017, there were more than 5,100 confirmed cases of the Zika virus in the continental United States, including over 1,000 pregnant women who had been infected.
-Miami, Florida, was the first U.S. location to document local, mosquito-borne transmissions of the virus, making Florida a focal point in the fight against this illness that can have devastating effects for pregnant women and babies born to infected mothers.
+As of early 2017, there were more than 5,100 confirmed cases of the Zika virus in the continental United States, including over 1,000 pregnant women infected.
+Miami, Florida, was the first U.S. location to document local, mosquito-borne transmissions of the virus, making Florida a focal point in the fight against this illness that can have devastating effects on pregnant women and babies born to infected mothers.

 Is Zika in Orlando?

 While Florida’s mosquito control efforts have been somewhat successful in stopping Zika’s spread—in December 2016, Florida Governor Rick Scott even declared South Beach and all other areas of Florida to be Zika-free—the virus remains a threat in Miami-Dade County, along with other parts of the state.
 So what about central Florida?
 Is Zika in Orlando?
 Let’s take a look at the facts.

 While the spread of Zika in the United States became public prominence in 2015, this virus isn’t new.
 Identified in monkeys in Uganda since the 1940s and humans in Uganda and Tanzania since the 1950s, Zika infections didn’t see their first significant outbreak until 2007 on the Island of Yap.
 Since then, several countries, including the United States, have experienced Zika outbreaks.
 By early 2016, the connection was finally made in Brazil between rising Zika outbreaks and clusters of neurological birth defects like microcephaly in newborn babies.